The Weather in China – What’s it like in 2020?

 NOTE – the number of rainy days significantly drops in October, making it a much more desirable month to visit China.

-Directions in Chinese
+The Complete Guide to All the Directions in Chinese

 October Travel Tips for China

 TIP 1 – This is a great month to visit the Great Wall of China.
 Less crowded, cooler weather and (hopefully) some beautiful, blue and picturesque skies

 TIP 2 – Avoid the first week of October as mentioned above.
 Golden Week is hectic at the best of times.
 From October 15th onwards is perfectly timed.

 TIP 3 – If you decide to head to the west of China, research the forecast beforehand.
 Temperatures generally drop fast throughout October